BALAJI-SK/News/README.md

 # News App, Stage 1

-*Created as part of Udacity's Android Basics by Google Nanodegree Program*
+*Created as part of Udacity's Android Basics by Google *
 ____________

 The goal is to create a News Feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
 The presentation of the information as well as the topic is up to you.